nitrictech/docs/docs/reference/csharp/v0/api/api-route.md

 ---
-title: api.route()
+title: .NET - api.route()
-description: Creates a new route (path) within an API.
+description: Reference for Nitric's .NET library - Creates a new route (path) within an API.
 ---

 Creates a new route (path) within an API.